hzd1719/NFT-Raffle/README.md

 # Task: NFT Lottery

-You have to create a NFT Lottery on a Sepolia test netowrk.
+You have to create a NFT Lottery on a Sepolia test network.
 Users should be able to buy a ticket which is an actual NFT.
 The funds from each ticket purchase are gathered in a prize pool.
 After a certain period of time a random winner should be chosen.
 We also want to be able to update our NFT tickets in the future.

 ### Contracts: